carlosschults/my-blog-source/_posts/2017-08-08-unit-testing-for-beginners-part2.md

 We've just made a change in production code.
 Our top priority right now is **to guarantee that we haven't broken anything**.
 Run the test to be sure that all of them are passing.

 Everything still green?
 Great, let's go ahead.
-Now we need to create a new test to document the "negative raise atemtp" scenario.
+Now we need to create a new test to document the "negative raise attempt" scenario.

 > Unit tests are also a type of documentation.